jwmansoor/cse15l-lab-reports/lab3.md

 ## Option 4:
 **`grep -c "string" file-name.txt`**
-* This option of `grep` prints out the number of occurances of the `string` we are looking for in that file.
+* This option of `grep` prints out the number of occurences of the `string` we are looking for in that file.
 This can be useful if we are trying to see how many times a `string` appears in the file.
 * Source: [ChatGPT](https://openai.com/blog/chatgpt)\

 **Example 1:**